rust-lang/book/src/ch08-01-vectors.md

 ### Iterating over the Values in a Vector

-If we want to access each element in a vector in turn, we can iterate through all of the elements rather than use indexes to access one at a time.
+If we want to access each element in a vector in turn, we can iterate through all of the elements rather than use indices to access one at a time.
 Listing 8-8 shows how to use a `for` loop to get immutable references to each element in a vector of `i32` values and print them.